 What does one do with a family's estate elephant tusks and ivory carvings?

 The Federal government has been encouraging the donation of elephant ivory tusks and ivory items to non-profit museums.
 It is legal to donate the items and a benefit of giving them to a museum is that the items qualify as a tax deduction for the donor.
-David Warther Carvings is a 501c3 non-profit museum in Ohio's Amish community that accepts donations of elephant tusks and ivory carvings.
+David Warther Carvings is a 501c3 non-profit museum in Ohio's Amish community that accepts donations of elephant tusks.
 See them at www.warther.org.
 The museum is a non-profit ivory carving museum and therefore specifically designated per IRS guidelines to accept such pieces.
 The museum can help you contact a certified IRS approved ivory appraiser to evaluate your items for IRS donation purposes.
 The museum can accept African elephant tusks as well as ivory carvings and items made with ivory but only such tusks and carvings that are in the United States.

 Inheritance Tax Burden.